SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 After many trials, we settled on a CPU-only run for ICON, which freed up the GPUs for other applications.
 This ensured that we would be able to give our other applications, which had been more successful in our testing, more resources and time to run, while trying our best with ICON even though we knew it would be a struggle.

+### HPL
+Over the summer, we focused on understanding how HPL (High-Performance Linpack) works and how different configurations affect performance.
+HPL is a benchmark designed to measure the floating-point computing power of a system, particularly for ranking in the Top500 list.
+We started by running small-scale HPL tests using default configurations and gradually explored tuning parameters such as block size (NB), process grid dimensions (P and Q), and memory allocation strategies to maximize performance.

+A key aspect of our preparation was experimenting with different deployment methods.
+We compared running HPL natively on the system versus using containerized solutions such as Singularity, Spack, and Docker.
+Each method had trade-offs—while Spack provided a convenient way to build optimized versions of HPL and its dependencies, Singularity allowed us to maintain performance consistency across different environments, and Docker offered ease of reproducibility.
+Understanding these differences was crucial for determining the best approach for our cluster.

+In the fall, we focused on optimizing HPL for the AMD server available to us.
+We tested different BLAS (Basic Linear Algebra Subprograms) libraries.
+Throughout this process, we had support from researchers who had experience benchmarking HPC systems, which helped us fine-tune our approach.

+When we finally gained access to our cluster the week before shipping, we faced new challenges.
+Setting up MPI correctly was critical for HPL to scale across multiple nodes, and we had to troubleshoot issues with network communication.
+Docker provided a reliable way to deploy HPL across the cluster, but we also tested Spack to see if we could further optimize the software stack.
+In the end, after resolving MPI configuration issues and finalizing the optimal HPL parameters, we were able to get strong performance numbers just in time before shipping.

 ## Sourcing Hardware (a major challenge)

 The earliest hardware we got was the [32 Port 400Gb Switch](https://micasnetworks.com/product/m2-w6920-32qc2x/) from Micas Networks.
 Our relationship with the company started with the SCC23 team at last years conference.
 For this competition year, Micas Networks was one of our essential supporters.
 They generously lent us their hardware since May, and this support pushed our team to really reach the 400Gb bandwidth speeds despite having a small cluster.